Tax Exempt LLC: Everything You Need to Know

 However, this scenario still wouldn't allow for tax exemption because certain laws within the states provide members of an LLC with the rights to own business assets.
 The concern from the IRS is that non-exempt members of an LLC could distribute net earnings or use assets in ways that aren't exclusively charitable in nature.
 The IRS must ensure that every LLC operating under the tax-exempt status exists exclusively for purposes that qualify it for tax exemption.

 If you need help with a tax exempt LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.